awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 This control is not supported in Africa \(Cape Town\) or Europe \(Milan\)\.

 ### Remediation<a name="elbv2-1-remediation"></a>

+To remediate this issue, update your load balancers to redirect HTTP requests\.

 **To redirect HTTP requests to HTTPS on an Application Load Balancer**